 Your toenails are incredibly tough, but they aren’t invincible.
-At Lincoln Park Podiatry in Lincoln Park and Lake View in Chicago, Illinois, the board-certified podiatrists, Dr. Debra Young, and Dr. Michael Williams, offer several quick and effective treatments to address common toenail problems, including toenail fungus and ingrown toenails.
+At Lincoln Park Podiatry in Lincoln Park and Lake View in Chicago, Illinois, the board-certified podiatrists, Dr. Michael Williams, offers several quick and effective treatments to address common toenail problems, including toenail fungus and ingrown toenails.
 To learn more about your different treatment options, call or click today.

 Toenail fungus is just that: a fungal infection of one or more of your toenails.
 Mild cases of toenail fungus don’t always require treatment.
 However, if your nails become thick or painful, or you have a chronic condition such as diabetes, it’s important to seek help from a qualified podiatrist.
 Left untreated, more serious cases of toenail fungus may cause an infection.